 “Hearing asylum cases, especially the ones in which the witnesses testify credibly, has affected my view of the world,” a survey respondent from the study said, citing tales of homicide, rape, and organized crime heard in court.
 “I have lost most of my faith in humankind, and I fear deeply for the future,”

 Other complaints include insufficient support staff, office space, and technology.
 “I have been in government service for decades, including combat duty, and I have never detested a working environment more than I do in this capacity,” another respondent said.
-The average wait time has risen almost 40% in the last five years.

 Dana Leigh Marks, a San Francisco immigration judge and president of the National Association of Immigration Judges, told Quartz the courts are “desperately understaffed.”
 Plus, on-the-job stress takes a toll, meaning many judges retire as soon as they can.
 “If working conditions were what they should be, these individuals would work longer and that would be a benefit to everyone,” said Marks, noting she spoke on behalf of the NAIJ and not the Justice Department.